-An "approved" XDS Document may be changed to "deprecated" under the primary responsibility of its original Document Source with possible patient supervision.
-It is part of security policies that are beyond the scope of the XDS Integration Profile to have the XDS Repository/Registry enforce this ownership.
+An "approved" XDS Document may be changed to "deprecated".
+It is part of security policies that are beyond the scope of the XDS Profile to have the XDS Repository/Registry enforce this ownership.
 The reason and responsible party for deprecating a document are tracked as part of the XDS Document Registry audit trail, which is a required capability.
 A "deprecated" Document remains available for Document Consumer queries.
 Except for the status change, a "deprecated" Document Entry metadata remains the same as when it was in the "approved" status.

 An "approved" or "deprecated" XDS Document Entry may be deleted.
 This change is associated with the decision to completely remove a Document from an XDS Document Repository and the corresponding Document Entry from the XDS Document Registry.
 The XDS Affinity Domain shall establish the security policies associated with Document deletion.
-There are no transactions defined by this Integration Profile to support such operation.
+There are no transactions defined by this XDS Profile to support such operation.